mamonu/mamonu.github.io/_posts/2019-05-30-testing_coverage.md

 Martin Fowler has a [great](https://martinfowler.com/bliki/TestCoverage.html) article about testing coverage and his concerns have a point and it is highly recommended that you read it.

+Code for this post is available [here](https://github.com/mamonu/pytestcoveragedemo)

+TM

+## References

 [1] Martin Fowler " [Test Coverage](https://martinfowler.com/bliki/TestCoverage.html) "